faturita/wakuseibokan/README.md

     * Max height (255) is 60.
 Hardcoded.
     * Island floor, which can be less than zero, or greater than zero, need to be adjusted manually for each island.
 Need improvement->Some Z Fighting.
 * Collision detection
-    * Island heights works PERFECT for Walruses.
+    * Island heights works PERFECT for Walruses and Turtles.
+Watching the bullets ricochetting on the floor is awesome.
 * Models
     * MDModel: Unreal.
     * 3DSModel: it works only when you have just one object and without textures.
 * Walruses
-    * Two models.
-They work very nicely on water.
+    * There are several models now.
+They work very nicely on water as boats following the buyoncy model.
+On land they work as Ackerman driving.
+When they enter or leave an island, the model changes.
 The thrust simulates and offboard engine.
 * Sound
     * Using TEMPORARILY system calls and afplay.
     * STK
 * Manta
     * The FDM model from Flight Simulator works but it is very difficult to really control it.
 And there are many parameters.
-    * Current implementation is a new mixed model which handle the forces form the dynamic model but keep the airplane pose based on a simplified model (not dynamic).
+    * Current implementation is a new mixed model which handle the forces from the dynamic model but keep the airplane pose based on a simplified model (not dynamic).
 I will move from here which is very good for control (and automation).
 * UserControl can be improved.
 Sensitivity must be adjusted from within the game.

 Blender